mars0i/free/doc/notes/example_1.md

 So *if we keep sigma and theta from evolving*, the system works perfectly.
 At least.
 If you allow sigma or theta to evolve, you get some of the puzzling effects described above.

+### different dt's for different levels

+Look at the results for this configuration, which takes makes theta constant, sigma constant at the bottom level, and makes sigma change faster than phi does at level 1 (as one of Bogacz's remarks might suggest).

+Level 0:

+* phi-dt 0.01
+* eps-dt 0.01
+* sigma-dt 0.0
+* theta-dt 0.0

+Level 1:

+* phi-dt 0.00001
+* eps-dt 0.01
+* sigma-dt 0.0001
+* theta-dt 0.0

+At level 1, sigma goes high (around 2.25), and phi fluctuates around the region between 1.4 and 1.5.
+This configuration is apparently stable.
+I took it out to 200,000 iterations.
+The error eps is also stable (at about -0.67).

+Lowering eps at level 1 doesn't change the situation, despite sigma dropping below zero, temporarily, early on.

+Shrinking both phi-dt and sigma-dt at level 1 doesn't change things.

+It also works to set level 1 phi-dt = sigma-dt = 0.0001.

+(If you make phi-dt even smaller, 0.000001, it looks like it moves toward a similar end result but it takes a large number of iterations.
+I didn't let this finish--holding onto too big a sequence, maybe.
+But note this is still with sigma-dt at 0.0001.)

+So this pattern is fairly robust over variation in the dt's at level 1 level.
+The significant thing seems to be making level 1 slower than level 0.
+And letting sigma be constant or changing very slowly at the bottom.

+(One of the questions I had had was whether upper levels need to be slower than lower levels.
+This supports the claim that they should be.)